SHL Test Results | How Do I Get the Best Score?

 Visit JobTestPrep’s site to find many practice tests and examples of questions.
 Below we’ve taken some example questions from the most common SHL tests and discussed the best solutions and answers.

-These question types are taken from past tests and are a showing of the difficulty level some of SHL tests may be.
+These question types are taken from past tests and are a showing of the difficulty level some SHL tests may be.
 But we recommend you review many practice tests in full before your SHL exam.

 Quantitative Reasoning Question Example: